A Fresh Start as the Seasons Change

 It's your favorite time of year: spring cleaning.
 (Cue the silence.)

 Turns out, cleaning has been shown to improve physical and emotional health.
 A space that is clean and organized promotes productivity and reduces stress.
-It’s also an ample opportunity to take inventory on the safety of your space to promote a healthy environment for you and your family, and reassess unhealthy habits that may have cropped up over the winter.
+Spring time is also a good time to look at the safety of your space to make sure it is a healthy environment for you and your family, and reassess unhealthy habits that may have cropped up over the winter.

-When you’re organizing your medicine cabinet, take the time to dispose of expired medications.
-This includes anything that is off-color or smells bad.
+Organize your medicine cabinet and get rid of expired medications.
+This includes medications that have changed color or smell bad.
 Heat and moisture can cause medication to go bad before the expiration date.
-Make sure anything that you keep is stored in a dry, cool place.
-Finally, and most importantly, make sure all medication is out of reach of children.
+Make sure anything you keep is stored in a dry, cool place.
+Most importantly, make sure all medication is out of the reach of children.

 Beat the Battle Against Allergies

 Goodbye allergens!
-When you’re deep cleaning your house, make sure to dust any and all surfaces.
-This includes the tops of ceiling fans, picture frames and décor.
-This may help alleviate your allergy symptoms.
+When you are deep cleaning your house, make sure to dust all surfaces, including the tops of ceiling fans, picture frames and decor.
+This may help reduce your allergy symptoms.

 Spring is a perfect time to take inventory of the safety of your space.
 Replace the batteries in your smoke detector.
 Replace and/or clean any air purifier, HVAC and water filters.
-It is also good to be mindful of the harmful chemicals in your household.
-Remove any paint or solvent and place them in the garage.
-Make sure any dangerous or toxic products are out of reach of children.
-Use proper ventilation and gloves when handling cleaning detergents or products.
+It is also good to be mindful of the harmful chemicals that may be in your home.
+Make sure any dangerous or toxic products are out of the reach of children.
+Use proper ventilation and gloves when handling cleaning and disinfecting products.